GabriLP/meditation-app/README.md

 ## Contributing

-We welcome contributions to the Meditation App.
+We welcome contributions to the **Meditation App**.
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.